 At home, Phil ensures all unused power points are turned off and wears more layers in Melbourne’s unpredictable winters instead of turning on the heater.
 Phil always keeps his own takeaway cup handy when ordering take away coffee!

-Rob Kyle leads Positive Charge’s presence in NSW under the Our Energy Future initiative.
-Before joining Our Energy Future, Rob worked as a Business Development and Projects manager for a boutique solar company in Sydney.
+Mischa leads Positive Charge’s presence in NSW under the Our Energy Future initiative.

 Lea Lewin, Program Leader

-Lea has recently commenced as Program Leader role for the Zero Carbon Services team.
-She will be managing the Positive Charge program in Victoria.
+Lea is the Positive Charge Program Leader in the Zero Carbon Services team.
+She manages the Positive Charge program in Victoria.

 Before joining MEFL Lea gained experience across the legal, energy management and sustainability industries.
 Previous roles include Solar Services Manager and Consultant/Program Manager for major solar companies and Energy Efficiency providers.